velartrill/velartrill.github.io/orig/conspirators.md

 He holds me there in the foyer for a few long minutes, until some sense finally begins to reassert itself.
 Slowly, reluctantly, I pull away, and he lets me.
 I flinch away from his gaze.
 "I'm— I'm sorry," I mumble, humiliated; "I—"

-"Hey.
-It's okay."
-Lena pats my shoulder.
+*"It's okay,"* Lena repeats, patting my shoulder.
 "See, when I say you're damaged, Rei?
 It's things like this.
 You put up a real good façade but it keeps cracking, and I keep seeing little glimpses of the woman you are deep down."

 I squeeze my arm.
 "D-do you now."

 He laughs softly.
 "You're not the only one can read people.
 Hey.
 It's okay.
-We don't gotta talk about it now.
-I don't want to force you too far outta your comfort zone.
+We don't gotta talk about it just now.
+I don't want to force you *too* far outta your comfort zone.
 Just… know that when you're ready to talk, or any time you need comfort, I'm here."

 "…th-thank you," I mumble, cheeks burning.

 "Can I ask you something?"

 With difficulty, I force myself to look at him.
-Trying to meet his gaze feels like trying to steer a skittish *şue phin;* my body don't want to, no matter how desperate I am to save face.
-"Yeah, sh-shoot," I reply, and I realize I'm tugging the folds of my robe together across my body, my arms crossing down by my thighs. *What in ash is* wrong *with me?*
+Trying to meet his gaze feels like trying to steer a skittish *şue phin;* my body don't want to cooperate, no matter how desperate I am to save face.
+"Yeah, sh-shoot," I reply, and I realize I'm tugging the folds of my robe together across my body, trying to cover my bare skin, my arms crossing defensively down by my thighs. *What in ash is* wrong *with me?*

 "We have a *virtash* in our group.
 If she'd be willing to sit down and talk to you, is that something you'd be up for giving a try?"